 Researchers from Brigham and Women's Hospital and the Massachusetts Institute of Technology (MIT) have unveiled unprecedentedly detailed images of brain cancer tissue through the use of a new microscopy technology called decrowding expansion pathology (dExPath).Their findings, published in Science Translational Medicine, provide novel insights into brain cancer development, with potential implications for advancing the diagnosis and treatment of aggressive neurological diseases.

-"In the past, we have relied on expensive, super-resolution microscopes that only very well-funded labs could afford, required specialized training to use, and are often impractical for high-throughput analyses of brain tissues at the ," said Pablo Valdes, MD, Ph.D., a neurosurgery resident alumnus at the Brigham and lead author of the study.
-"This brings reliable, super-resolution imaging to the clinic, enabling scientists to study neurological diseases at a never-before-achieved nanoscale level on conventional clinical samples with conventional microscopes."
+"In the past, we have relied on expensive, super-resolution microscopes that only very well-funded labs could afford, required specialized training to use, and are often impractical for high-throughput analyses of brain tissues at the molecular level," said Pablo Valdes, MD, Ph.D., a neurosurgery resident alumnus at the Brigham and lead author of the study.
+"This technology brings reliable, super-resolution imaging to the clinic, enabling scientists to study neurological diseases at a never-before-achieved nanoscale level on conventional clinical samples with conventional microscopes."

-Researchers previously relied on costly, super-high-resolution microscopes to image in cells and brain tissue, and even with the most advanced technology, they often struggled to effectively capture these structures at the nanoscale level.
+Researchers previously relied on costly, super-high-resolution microscopes to image nanoscale structures in cells and brain tissue, and even with the most advanced technology, they often struggled to effectively capture these structures at the nanoscale level.

 Ed Boyden, Ph.D., the Y. Eva Tan Professor in Neurotechnology at MIT and co-senior author on this study, began addressing this problem by labeling tissues, and then chemically modifying them to enable uniform physical expansion of tissues.
 However, this expansion technology was far from perfect.
 Relying on enzymes known as proteases to break up tissue, scientists found that this chemical treatment with enzymes destroyed proteins before they could analyze them, leaving behind only a skeleton of the original structure, retaining only the labels.